 Insulation, appliances, and lighting, oh my!
 If you’re looking for one of the easiest ways to cut your greenhouse gas emissions, you can get your feet wet with some energy efficiency measures.

 The goal of every energy efficiency measure–from weatherization to swapping out traditional lights for LEDs, to buying ENERGY STAR appliances–is to decrease your energy consumption.
 And like we mentioned above, everything you can do to cut your energy consumption–both electricity and gas–helps decrease the overall use of and reliance on fossil fuels that cause global warming.

 Don’t know where to begin?
 Start with a professional energy audit; this can help you determine the biggest opportunities for saving energy in your home.
 But before finding an energy auditor, it’s a good idea to do a bit of local research – many utility companies or state organizations offer free or discounted energy audits, and may even provide impressive incentives to help decrease costs of energy upgrades.

 Make your commute a green one

 If we want to achieve net-zero emissions by 2050, we need to make significant changes in how we get from point A to point B. Opting for all-electric or hybrid cars certainly helps (note: you can use the Massachusetts Institute of Technology Carbon Counter tool to evaluate the environmental benefit of that transition).
-However, when possible, try to go a step further – take advantage of public transportation, as well as walk and bike when possible.
+You can even try to go a step further by taking advantage of public transportation, as well as walking and biking when possible.

 Vote, vote, vote